ibm-cloud-docs/databases-for-redis/connecting-cli-client.md

 # Connecting with a command line client
+{: #connecting-cli-client}

 You can access your Redis database directly from a command line client.
 A command line client allows for direct interaction and monitoring of the data structures that are created within the database.
 It is also useful for administering and monitoring the keyspace and performance, installing and modifying scripts, and other management activities.

 ## Admin Connection Strings

 Redis only supports a single-user, so you use the same credentials for all applications, including the command line clients, that need to connect to your deployment.
-Documentation for retrieving the deployment's connection strings is on the [Getting Connection Strings](./howto-getting-connection-strings.html) page.
+Documentation for retrieving the deployment's connection strings is on the [Getting Connection Strings](/docs/services/databases-for-redis?topic=databases-for-redis-connection-strings) page.

 The information the clients need to make a connection to your deployment is in the "cli" section of your connection strings.
 The table contains a breakdown for reference.